Strilanc/Strilanc.github.io/_posts/2017-08-28-shor-algorithm.md

 Measure the superposition part, and you get a totally different style of output.

 That's probably enough harping on the fact that superpositions just really don't behave like probability distributions.
-Lets move on to preparing states with other periods.
+Let's move on to preparing states with other periods.

 # Preparing other periodic states